- Sister Cities

 Seoul stands ready to cooperate with global cities to enhance the quality of life for all the citizens and build an economically prosperous and environmentally sustainable city.
 Going forward, Seoul city government will give higher priority to projects in partnership with emerging cities undergoing rapid urbanization in order to share Seoul's experiences and know-how.

-As of the beginning of 2017, the Seoul Metropolitan Government has been contributing to solving global urban issues by sharing its excellent policies for urban issues.
+The Seoul Metropolitan Government has been contributing to solving global urban issues by sharing its excellent policies for urban issues.

 |Areas||Concentrations||County/City's Name (Contract-Complete)||Projects|